dstndstn/astrometry.net/README.md

 > archival disarray.
 We hope this will help organize, annotate and make
 > searchable all the world's astronomical information.

-Copyright 2006-2014 Michael Blanton, David W. Hogg, Dustin Lang, Keir Mierle and Sam Roweis.
+Copyright 2006-2015 Michael Blanton, David W. Hogg, Dustin Lang, Keir Mierle and Sam Roweis (the Astrometry.net Team).

-Contributions from Sjoert van Velzen, Themos Tsikas (wcs-match.c), Andrew Hood, Thomas Stibor, Denis Vida, Ole Streicher and others.
+Contributions from Sjoert van Velzen, Themos Tsikas (wcs-match.c), Andrew Hood, Thomas Stibor, Denis Vida, Ole Streicher, David Warde-Farley, Jon Barron, and others.

-Licensed under GPLv2.
-Please contact us about other licensing arrangements.
+Parts of the code written by the Astrometry.net Team are licensed under a 3-clause BSD-style license.
+See the file LICENSE for the full license text.
+However, since this code uses libraries licensed under the GNU GPL, the whole work is distributed under the GPL version 3 or later.

+Code development happens at http://github.com/dstndstn/astrometry.net

 The documentation is at http://astrometry.net/doc